karangattu/hopes-corner-checkin-app/README.md

 4. **Restart the app**: Restart `npm run dev` (or rebuild for production) so Vite picks up the new variables.
 The admin dashboard will reflect cloud-only actions (like clearing Supabase data) once the credentials are detected.

    The command runs `vite build` and then calls `firebase deploy` with the configuration in `firebase.json` and `firestore.rules`.

+## Installing as a Mobile App (PWA)

+This app can be installed on smartphones and tablets as a Progressive Web App (PWA).
+Once deployed to Firebase:

+- **Android/Chrome**: Visit the app URL → tap the "Install" banner or menu (⋮) → "Add to Home screen"
+- **iOS/Safari**: Visit the app URL → tap Share (□↑) → "Add to Home Screen"
+- **Desktop**: Visit the app URL → click the install icon in the address bar

 ## Changelog